Don’t Make These 7 Common SAT Writing Mistakes

-Unfortunately, the College Board knows how to structure its exam to ask questions that can easily confuse the careless test taker.
+Unfortunately, the College Board knows how to structure its exam to ask questions that can easily confuse the careless test-taker.
 When taking the SAT Writing section, it’s helpful to know what to expect on this section and what tricks to look out for.

-We at CV are here to help you reach your ideal score on the SAT Writing Section; in that spirit, here’s 7 common SAT writing mistakes that you should avoid when preparing and taking this section of the SAT.
+We at CollegeVine are here to help you reach your ideal score on the SAT Writing Section; in that spirit, here’s 7 common SAT writing mistakes that you should avoid when preparing and taking this section of the SAT.

 The Structure of the SAT Writing Section

-At its most basic level, the SAT Writing Section is a series of 44 multiple choice questions that you have 35 minutes to answer.
+At its most basic level, the SAT Writing section is a series of 44 multiple-choice questions that you have 35 minutes to answer.
 In the new version of the SAT Writing test, all questions are passage-based, and some include graphics for you to analyze.
 To learn what else is different with the new SAT Writing and Language Test, see our Ultimate Guide to the New SAT Writing and Language Test.

 The passages generally cover topics in Career, Science, Humanities, and History/Social Studies.
 Not to worry, you won’t need to have any prior knowledge in any of these subjects beforehand.
-All of the information you’ll need will be in the passage itself.
+All of the information you’ll require will be in the passage itself.

-All of these types of questions test your understanding of development, organization, and effective language use.
+These types of questions test your understanding of development, organization, and effective language use.

-The other half of the questions in this section test your mastery of standard english conventions.
+The other half of the questions in this section test your mastery of standard English conventions.
 These include recognizing punctuation errors, changing words and clauses, and editing comma use.
 All of these are the building blocks of writing.

-For more information about the structure of the SAT Writing section, check out the Collegeboard website.
+For more information about the structure of the SAT Writing section, check out the College Board website.

 How is the SAT Writing Section scored?